Last Updated on April 18, 2022 by Paroma

 By the way, Shelter Cove is also great for dogs.
 All these beaches are dog friendly (at least we did not see any signs prohibiting dogs) and we spotted 1 or 2 dogs with their owners on the beaches.
 Here are the ones we stopped by:

 Shelter Cove Black Sand Beach and Cove Beach: Steps leading down from the grounds of Cape Mendocino lighthouse at Point Delgada lead to these beaches.
 You can see tide pools here.
+We stayed near the Point Delgada side and did not venture all the way upto Cove beach.

 Little Black Sand Beach State Park: We enjoyed this totally empty beach all to ourselves and watched a glorious sunset from here.
 As usual, please be mindful of the tide.
+Do not try to swim or surf here.

 Black Sand Beach: This beach is the southernmost point of Lost Coast trail, i.e. 24 miles of undeveloped shoreline that leads to Mattole Campgrounds in Petrolia to the north.
 Parking is not adjacent to the beach but at the nearby overlook point from where you get a spectacular view of the beach sprawled out in the shadows of the King Range mountains.
+Do not try to swim or surf here.

 This is a vista point and picnic area along the coast in Shelter Cove revealing dramatic views of the shoreline and the town.
 The perfect place to enjoy lunch or a glass of wine or beer on a not so windy day while doing some serious whale watching (Jan-April).